d4rkc0d3r/d4rkAvatarOptimizer/README.md

 Moves the ring finger collider to match the foot contact.
 This enables you to touch other players phys bones with your feet.
 ## Profile Time Used
 Outputs how much time the different sections in the code took to execute.
+## Exclusions
+You can exclude certain parts of the model from all optimizations.
+Any Transform in this list will stop the optimizer from touching anything on that object or anything below it.
+The number in the parenthesis indicates how many transforms are excluded even if the foldout is closed.
 ## Create Optimized Copy
 Creates a copy of the avatar and performs the selected optimizations on the copy.
 Disables the original avatar so only the copy is active.